snehshahh/irctc-assignment/README.md

     PASSWORD=admin

 ### Database Setup
 To set up the PostgreSQL database for this project, use the following `CREATE TABLE` queries to create the necessary tables:

-    ```bash
     -- Users Table
     CREATE TABLE users (
         user_id SERIAL PRIMARY KEY,